Slicing

 Verification Complexity: Verifying combined proof must be efficient.

-Research addressing these challenges.
+Research is addressing these challenges.

 Slicing Applications in Production